mrhatman/GladiusSlicer/docs/algorithm.md

                 else
                     add e to new_ring

-            else //e is face
+            else e is face
                 add e to new_ring

         Append new_ring to the start of finished_fragment[0] if it exists otherwise add new_ring to finished_fragments

-        Remove any fragments from finished_fragments that are 1 length faces //these are faces that ended there
+        Remove any fragments from finished_fragments that are 1 length faces // these are faces that ended there

         return finished_fragments